-It was very important for us to find out if an African Pygmy Hedgehog could cause allergic reactions, as my daughter has a number of allergies.
-A pygmy hedgehog would make a good pet for her if she didn’t have any allergic reactions.
+It was very important for us to find out if an hedgehog could cause allergic reactions, as my daughter has a number of allergies.
+A hedgehog would make a good pet for her if she didn’t have any allergic reactions.

-Can you be allergic to African pygmy hedgehogs?
-Some people can be allergic to African Pygmy Hedgehogs as they can react to a hedgehogs small flecks of dead skin known as dander, urine, faeces and food.
-Overall, these types of hedgehogs are considered to be hypoallergenic because they produce very little dander compared to other pets.
+Can you be allergic to hedgehogs?
+Allergic reactions to hedgehogs is rarer in people compared to other pets.
+Some people can be allergic to a hedgehog’s urine, faeces, their food and their bedding.
+Overall, hedgehogs are considered to be hypoallergenic because they produce less allergic reactions from the fact they produce very little dander compared to other pets.

 1. Check before you buy

-One of the most important things you can do before buying an African pygmy hedgehog is to see if you can spend some time with a pygmy hedgehog and actually handle them.
+One of the most important things you can do before buying an hedgehog is to see if you can spend some time with a hedgehog and actually handle them.
 By doing this, you will quickly be able to determine whether you react to the hedgehog or not.

 This is exactly what we did, on our first visit to the breeder we asked whether our daughter could handle one of the hedgehogs.
 My daughter was at ease picking up the hedgehog and holding her in her palms, taking care not to lose her hold and correcting her grip as the hedgehog moved.

 By the time we arrived home, was the first opportunity for my daughter to wash her hands and even up to this point there didn’t seem to be any reaction.
 Over the next few days, we monitored the situation and we were all relieved there no reactions at all.